Mexico Travel Guide › Zacatecas

 What are the best things to do in Zacatecas?

-Start by simply wandering the cobbled streets and historic colonial plazas.
+Start by simply wandering the cobbled streets and historic colonial plazas of Zacatecas.
 The city’s gorgeous, pink sandstone cathedral is one of the best examples of Mexican Baroque architecture in the country.
 Nearby, the old market, Mercado González Ortega, has been converted into a chic shopping mall.
 As befits such a historic city, Zacatecas is also crammed with absorbing museums.
 The Museo Pedro Coronel (Plazuela de Santo Domingo) showcases the modern, abstract, and Catalan art collected by local artist Pedro Coronel (including work by Picasso and Miró).
 Pedro’s brother Rafael founded his own beautiful museum, the Museo Rafael Coronel (Callejón de San Francisco 65), set in an old Franciscan mission and built around a vast collection of traditional masks.

 The Museo Zacatecano (Dr. Ignacio Hierro 307), housed in the old mint, chronicles the history of the region, while the Museo de Arte Abstracto Manuel Felguérez (Cristóbal Colón) displays the abstract paintings and sculpture of local artist Manuel Felguérez, inside a converted prison.
 The Museo Francisco Goitia (Enrique Estrada 102) highlights the work of yet another Zacatecan artist, Francisco Goitia.